Onix-Systems/nest-js-boilerplate/README.md

 npx migrate-mongo up
 ```

-The migrations will create a default admin user in db with credentials:
+The migrations will create a default admin user in the database with following credentials:

 ```bash
 login: admin@test.com